Malaysia Detains Cambodian Opposition Figure - UrduPoint

 Malaysia Detains Cambodian Opposition Figure

-A senior Cambodian opposition figure was detained in Malaysia as she tried to fly home for the planned return of her exiled party leader, a rights group said Thursday, in another win for strongman Hun Sen
+A senior Cambodian opposition figure was detained in Malaysia as she tried to fly home for the planned return of her exiled party leader, authorities said Thursday, in another win for strongman Hun Sen

-Kuala Lumpur, (APP - UrduPoint / Pakistan Point News - 7th Nov, 2019 ) :A senior Cambodian opposition figure was detained in Malaysia as she tried to fly home for the planned return of her exiled party leader, a rights group said Thursday, in another win for strongman Hun Sen.
+Kuala Lumpur, (APP - UrduPoint / Pakistan Point News - 7th Nov, 2019 ) :A senior Cambodian opposition figure was detained in Malaysia as she tried to fly home for the planned return of her exiled party leader, authorities said Thursday, in another win for strongman Hun Sen.

 Members of the opposition are trying to get back to Cambodia to support their leader, Sam Rainsy, who wants to make a dramatic end to his exile this weekend to mark Cambodian Independence Day.